syjeon162/DirectionFit/README.md

 By finding the mark -1, you can plot the overall reconstructed direction.
 Once again, the z vertex can be fitted by yourself with a list of different z.
 Once you combine all the result list and try to find the minimum value across both direction and z, you can effectively fit the z simultaneously.
 Imbedding z feature significantly slow the pdf producion so it is in the process of optimizing this procedure.

+Update on Jun 13 2023:
+I have updated the capability of dichroicon and directional source container.
+The app2 excutable may not be compatible.
+Change to app2_dic instead.
+If want to use dichroicon, add the command "--dic";
+If want to use directional source container, add the command "--source"